-A major breakthrough, UNV in India launches a new online volunteering platform for UN Online Volunteering making it possible for youth networks to connect with organizations and support sustainable development across the country.
+A major breakthrough, UNV in India launches a new online volunteering platform for Online Volunteering making it possible for youth networks to connect with organizations and support sustainable development across the country.

 To mark International Youth Day, India launches with the United Nations Volunteers (UNV) its first national online volunteering platform, a first of its kind in India and for UNV.
 The platform serves as a marketplace for non-profit organizations and volunteers to connect, allowing youth networks, volunteer involving organizations, civil society organizations, public institutions and State governments to get support from online volunteers completely free of charge.